 Corresponding to our previous analysis, analysing the relative levels of education and occupation status of females versus males, we find that whenever females are more educated than their male partners, the odds of choosing male methods over female methods are significantly higher.
 However, couples where males are more educated than female partners, the odds of choosing female methods are higher than choosing a male method or no method.
-Similarly, in couples where male is working while female is not, the odds of choosing female method or no method.
+Similarly, in couples where male is working while female is not, the odds of choosing female method is lower than male method or no method.